 Luanda Lia de Hilster is a Brazilian American musical theater actress who grew up in the Los Angeles area surrounded by thundering samba drums, colorful Brazilian costumes, and samba dancers.

 Born September 29, 2005 in Torrance California, Luanda’s career started before she was born with her mother’s pregnancy and Luanda’s birth being documented in the feature-length documentary “Einstein Wrong – The Miracle Year“, directed by her father.
 She loved the camera and her father noticed her unusually mature talents at an early age.

-Half Brazilian, half American, Luanda started formally dancing, singing at a very early age singing her first concert at age 4 (see her 4 year-old and 5 year old recitals).
+Half Brazilian, half American, Luanda started formally dancing, singing at a very early age singing her first concert at age 4 (see her 4-year-old and 5-year 5-year-old recitals).
 By age 6, she was belting and doing improv and her talent was obvious.
-During elementary school she participated in several singing and music groups but mainly performed at home in homemade music videos and living a normal life as a kid.
+During elementary school, she participated in several singing and music groups but mainly performed at home in homemade music videos living a normal life as a kid.
+Despite her obvious talents, her parents let her have a normal elementary school childhood.

 Moving to Boca Raton Florida with her family in 2014, Luanda entered her first school drama club production at age 11 in the sixth grade in 2016 landing the supporting role of the Sour Kangaroo in “Seussical the Musical” given her powerful voice.